Rinsho/BrainfuckInterpreter/README.md

 ```

 ### Input
-Input is formatted as ab,xy,xy,xy,xy for the points (x,y) that make up the polygon
+Input is formatted as ab,xy,xy,xy,... for the test point (a,b) and the points (x,y)
-bounds and the test point (a,b).
+that make up the polygon bounds.
 > 33,20,41,44,25,12,20

 ### Expected Output
 Output is 1 if the point is within the polygon or 0 if it is not.
 Priority is given
-to out-of-bounds values rather than on-the-bounds values though inner-vertices are
+to catching out-of-bounds values rather than on-the-bounds values though inner-vertices
-properly handled.
+are properly handled.
 > 1